Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Gorenstein and canonical singularities

-where $f_1$ is a sum of monomials of degree at least $4$ and $f_2$ is a sum of monomials of degree at least $6$. \end{Prop} \end{Ex}
+where $f_1$ is a sum of monomials of degree at least $4$ and $f_2$ is a sum of monomials of degree at least $6$. \end{Prop}

-\section{Canonical singularities}
+\subsection{Canonical singularities}

-In this section I will recall the definition of canonical singularities (cf.\ \cite[$\S$1, Def.
-1.1]{C3-f}) and some of their properties.
-Then I will focus on the link between canonical and \cDV singularities in the case of threefolds.
+In this Section we will recall the definition of canonical singularities and some of their properties.
+Then we will focus on the link between canonical and $cDV$ singularities in the case of threefolds.